Academic Programs Catalog

 The minor is available as an elective to students who are enrolled in bachelor’s degree programs at Michigan State University other than the Bachelor of Arts degrees in Education and Special Education.
 With the approval of the department and college that administers the student’s degree program, the courses that are used to satisfy the minor may also be used to satisfy the requirements for the bachelor’s degree.

-Requirements for the Minor in Educational Studies
+Requirements for the Minor in Education and Society

 1. Complete the following course (3 credits):